 Grooms: Millennial, multicultural.
-Is much more involved in the wedding planning process than ever before.
-His attire is very important to him and he wants to stand out, look his best, and get the best value for what he’s paying for.
+He is much more involved in the wedding planning process than ever before.
+He wants to stand out, look his best, and get the best value from his purchase.

 Teens: They value individuality and self-expression and are also the most accepting generation of other people’s uniqueness.

 Parents: They expect quality from a suit rental or purchase, and breadth of options.
 They want their kid to look good, but don’t want to spend a lot of money.

 National Competitors: Men’s Wearhouse’s biggest online competitors are fairly new to the industry, and represent the needs of a younger, internet-reliant generation that may be disinterested in renting from a place where their Dads shop.

 Their website interfaces are minimal and modern (a stark contrast to MW).

 Their marketing is focused on the convenience of their online service.

 Local Competitors: Although MW is the biggest fish in the pond, all local franchises combined make-up the largest competitor overall.